Daniel Rui

 Hello, dear visitor!
 Here lies my little château numérique at road's end -- please do enjoy your stay!
 If you want to read more about me, you can visit the About me page.

-All my (somewhat presentable) mathematical work is on the Publications page, and Tiny-Daniel™ videos and other piano paraphernalia are on the Music tab.
+All my (somewhat presentable) mathematical work is on the Publications page (complete repository in papers subfolder), and Tiny-Daniel™ videos and other piano paraphernalia are on the Music tab.
 If you want to view all my old math work, take a trip down to the Archive -- keep in mind though that all of those I wrote in high school, so the quality may be unbounded in the negative direction.
 Should you want to contact me for whatever reason, just send me an email at danrui@ucla.edu.
 Oh, and before you go, here's a visualization of the Riemann Zeta Function courtesy of 3B1B and then some quotes!

 『Music is the pleasure the human mind experiences from counting without being aware that it is counting.』- Gottfried Leibniz